ADLINK-IST/opensplice/src/api/dcps/isocpp/include/org/README.md

 [TOC]

+ISO CPP is the latest DDS DCPS API for the C++ Language.
+It is more user friendly and simpler to use.

+If you are new to ISOCPP we would recommend that you start by looking at the example code provided in your OpenSplice installation directory as well as the documentation below.

+- \subpage isocpp_examples

+   + \subpage examplesdcpsTutorialisocpp
+   + \subpage examplesdcpsHelloWorldisocpp
+   + \subpage examplesdcpsContentFilteredTopicisocpp
+   + \subpage examplesdcpsDurabilityisocpp
+   + \subpage examplesdcpsListenerisocpp
+   + \subpage examplesdcpsLifecycleisocpp
+   + \subpage examplesdcpsOwnershipisocpp
+   + \subpage examplesdcpsQueryConditionisocpp
+   + \subpage examplesdcpsRoundTripisocpp
+   + \subpage examplesdcpsThroughputisocpp
+   + \subpage examplesdcpsWaitSetisocpp

 API documentation                                                               {#mainpage_api}
 =================

+The namespaces below contain all of the major functionality of the ISOCPP api.

 - \subpage isocpp_dcps

    + \subpage isocpp_dcps_domain
+    + The dds::domain namespace provides facilities for creating a DomainParticipant that establishes a virtual network in which an application and it's entities can operate.
    + \subpage isocpp_dcps_topic
+    + The dds::topic namespace provides facilities for the creation of Topics which can be published or subscribed to, as well as providing more advanced filtering through ContentFilteredTopics.
    + \subpage isocpp_dcps_pub
+    + The dds::pub namespace provides facilities for writing samples based on a Topic.
    + \subpage isocpp_dcps_sub
+    + The dds::sub namespace provides facilities for reading samples based on a Topic, as well as providing the ability to query a read.
    + \subpage isocpp_dcps_core
+    + The dds::core namespace provides core facilities such as QoS policies and the ability to wait on particular conditions using a WaitSet.

 Platform requirements & re-building                                             {#mainpage_build}
 ===================================